 - Content management

 Most organizations spend a great deal of time, money, and resources training their sales teams.
-But without a way to measure those efforts, it’s hard to understand what’s working and what parts of the training process need to be improved.
+But without a way to measure those efforts, it’s hard to understand what’s working and what parts of the training process need improvement.

-In addition, it can show how much time and money it costs to train each sales representative.
-If costs are found to be higher than managers would like them to be, they can take steps to reduce inefficiencies and improve productivity.
+Also, sales enablement tools show how much time and money it costs to train each sales representative.
+If costs are higher than managers would like them to be, they can take steps to reduce inefficiencies and improve productivity.

-Sales onboarding provides new sales representatives with the knowledge and training they need to succeed in their new roles.
-During the onboarding process, it can be a challenge to keep reps engaged, track their readiness, and provide them with easy access to forms, manuals, and other onboarding materials.
+During the sales onboarding process, it can be a challenge to keep reps engaged, track their readiness, and provide them with easy access to forms, manuals, and other onboarding materials.

-- Improve learning and testing through automated training paths, which get reps ramped up faster
+- Improve learning and testing through automated training paths that get reps ramped up faster

 - Ensure better communication by keeping reps constantly updated and thoroughly engaged, leading to higher productivity and fewer turnover costs